Wealthronic · Independent personal-finance journalism

 A "passive" income stream that requires constant SEO maintenance and emotional labor is not passive.
 It is a job whose hourly rate is hidden inside the gross.

-The exact moment I decided to quit
+The moment many sellers decide to quit

-What I would tell someone starting today
+What to tell someone starting today

 Three things.